Guide Licence Information

 - The certificate number

 Letter of Confirmation of Conviction-Free Status: If you reside outside of Manitoba, you are required to submit a letter from your residing or licencing jurisdiction confirming that you are conviction-free under that jurisdiction’s wildlife laws for the last five years preceding your application.
-This letter can be issued by your local Conservation/Fish and Wildlife Officer.
+This letter can be issued by your local SD/Fish and Wildlife Officer.

-Hold a Valid Hunting Guide Licence in Another Canadian Jurisdiction: If you have hold a valid hunting guide licence in another province or territory in Canada, a copy can be submitted with the application form.
+Hold a Valid Hunting Guide Licence in Another Canadian Jurisdiction: If you hold a valid hunting guide licence in another province or territory in Canada, a copy can be submitted with the application form.
 As a licenced guide, you are exempt from writing the exam.

 - You must not be under a hunting licence suspension as a result of a conviction for an offence under The Wildlife Act, or an equivalent Act or regulation from another province or territory of Canada, the Migratory Birds Convention Act or the Migratory Birds Regulations.
 If you are currently under suspension, you must wait until your hunting licence privileges have been re-instated before you can apply for a hunting guide licence or;